How To Maintain A Shaved Head

 Wondering how you can make your bald head smooth?
 Make sure you’re using the right products during and after your shave.

 Shaving strips away your unwanted hair and dead, flaky skin cells.
 This is good, but it can also take a top layer of healthy skin cells along with it.
-This can leave your skin feeling smooth to the touch, but if you don’t use an aftershave balm or a moisturizer afterward, your skin may end up getting tight and dry.
+This can leave your skin feeling smooth to the touch, but if you don’t use an aftershave balm or a moisturizer afterward, you might get dry skin that feels tight.
 If your scalp gets too dry then it can end up looking dull and flaky – definitely not the Ben Kingsley look you’re going for.

 Aftershave balms contain ingredients specifically formulated to keep your skin healthy and moisturized.
 Look for ingredients like aloe vera, which has natural soothing properties, or Vitamin E (which our moisturizer incorporates), which protects against free radicals and moisturizes your skin.

 A face moisturizer is a better substitute than using a body lotion, which tends to be much thicker and can clog your pores.
 There are specific aftershave products designed explicitly for bald head skincare routines.
 Using a quality shaving cream will be really helpful here, too.
-This helps keep your scalp hydrated while you shave, minimizing the potential for that dry, itchy feeling afterward.
+This helps keep your scalp hydrated while you shave, minimizing the potential for the dryness and itchiness that comes afterward.

 Quick side note: make sure you’re grabbing an aftershave balm rather than a traditional astringent aftershave.
-Those aftershaves come with a hell of a sting, and your scalp is going to be pretty sensitive post-shave.
+Those aftershaves come with a hell of a sting, and your scalp is going to be pretty sensitive post-shave, especially if you have sensitive skin.

 Wear Sunscreen (Or A Hat)